mattydevicce/pluto/u9-final-project/prompt.md

   - (or any other organizational schema that is clear and useful)
 - ERD (if applicable)
 - Wireframes

-You will have a 15 minute check in on Monday with an instructor to go over these deliverables. **This meeting is not for technical help.** [See this schedule to know when and with whom you are meeting](check-in-schedules.md).
-Don't miss it!

-### Thursday, October 29th - Individul Retro

-You will have a 15 minute one-on-one retro with an instructor.
-The purpose of this appointment is to check in and reflect on your process: what's going well, what isn't, and what strategies will help carry you through the rest of the sprint. **This meeting is not for technical help.** [See this schedule to know when and with whom you're meeting](check-in-schedules.md).
-Don't miss it!

 ### Monday, November 2nd (9 AM) - Deliverables Due
 You should have: